ericproffitt/TopicModelsVB.jl/README.md

 fixcorp!(corp; kwargs...)
 ```

 Padding a corpus before fixing it will ensure that any documents which contain lex or userkeys not in the lex or user dictionaries are not removed.
-Instead, generic lex and userkeys will be added as necessary to the lex and user dicionaries (resp.).
+Instead, generic lex and userkeys will be added as necessary to the lex and user dictionaries (resp.).

 **Important:** A corpus is only a container for documents.